top of page

 We might observe that many business issues seem to reoccur.

 So when we keep "solving" many day-to-day problems that pop up, aren't we just whacking away at them, like the Whac-A-Mole game?
-Don't we want to engineer our actions as much as possible to be more like a well-designed app?

 When we react and respond, we’re solving a problem.
 (Duh!)
 However, it’s a short-term way of dealing with the issue.